+The Fund has a twofold management objective:

-The Fund's management objective is, over a minimum investment term of one day, to obtain performance net of fees equal to the performance of the €STR eurozone money market benchmark index, less financial management fees and external administrative fees charged to the Fund, in relation to each unit class.
+- over a minimum investment period of one month, to achieve a performance, net of fees, equal to that of the eurozone money market benchmark index, the €STR (Euro Short-Term Rate), less financial management fees and external administrative fees charged to the Fund in relation to each unit class. - to implement a socially responsible investment (SRI) strategy by investing, according to the Management Company's analysis, in securities with good governance and/or sustainable development criteria.

-If money market interest rates are very low, the return generated by the Fund may be insufficient to cover the management fees, resulting in a structural decline in the net asset value of the Fund.
+If money market interest rates are very low, the return generated by the Fund may be insufficient to cover the management fees, resulting in a structural reduction in the net asset value of the Fund.